AnonymousResearch173/ChatGPT_Critical_Evaluation/README.md

   A structured guideline describing how manual comparisons were conducted, including evaluation criteria for code quality and security.

 * **manual_subset.csv**
-  The subset of question–answer pairs (both ChatGPT and Stack Overflow) that were manually analyzed using the guideline.
+  Sample examples of the questions that were manually evaluated by the authors as per the guideline above mentioned.

 ---